eiken59/MaE/main.typ

 === The Optimal Steady State

-We first consider the problem of a *benevolent sovial planner* who chooses the levels of conusmption of each generation and of capital stock.
+We first consider the problem of a *benevolent social planner* who chooses the levels of consumption of each generation and of capital stock.
 The planner wants to provide the next generation with the same possibilities.
 To be more precise, $n k_t$ capital must be accumulated at each period, so that the capital-labor ratio $display(K_t/L_t)$ will be constant for all $t.$ That is to say, the social planner has $0$ discount rate, who values only the steady-state level well-being.

 Hence, the optimization problem becomes to find
 $